INS No. 122

-Azorubine is a red dye that offers a red to maroon shade in applications.
-It consists essentially of disodium 4-hydroxy-3-(4-sulfonato-1-naphthylazo)- 1-naphthalenesulfonate and subsidiary coloring matters together with sodium chloride and/or sodium sulfate as the principal uncolored components.
-Azorubine is soluble in water and slightly soluble in ethanol.
+Azorubine is a monoazo dye that occurs as red powder or granules.
+It is principally the disodium salt of 4-hydroxy-3-(4-sulfonato-1-naphthylazo)- 1-naphthalenesulfonate and subsidiary coloring matters together with sodium chloride and/or sodium sulfate as the principal uncolored components.
+It may be converted to the corresponding aluminum lake.

-Typical applications include beverages, confectionery, bakery, dairy fats and oil, meat, seafood, snacks, dry mixes and seasonings, fruit preparation, convenient food, flavors, and pharmaceuticals.
+Typical applications include beverages, confectionery, bakery, dairy fats and oil, meat, seafood, snacks, dry mixes and seasonings, fruit preparation, convenient food, and pharmaceuticals.

-The Codex Alimentarius Commission has finalized authorization of Azorubine (INS No. 122) use in 7 food categories, including soups and broths, flavored fluid milk drinks, chewing gum, decorations, toppings (non-fruit) and sweet sauces, hard candy, nougats and marzipans, and soft candy, as noted in the General Standard of Food Additives.
-Many other applications of Azorubine (Carmoisine) as a color additive in foods and beverages have been proposed and are pending authorization, following completion of the review and comments process.
+Azorubine (INS No. 122) is added to foods and beverages at concentrations up to a maximum permitted level (MPL) as established by the Codex Alimentarius Commission.
+There are currently 7 food categories for which MPLs for azorubine have been adopted in the General Standard of Food Additives.
+Many other applications of azorubine (carmoisine) as a color additive in foods and beverages have been proposed and are pending adoption, following completion of the review and comments process.

 EFSA Panel on Food Additives and Nutrient Sources added to Food (ANS); Scientific Opinion on the re-evaluation of Azorubine/Carmoisine (E 122) as a food additive on request the European Commission.
 EFSA Journal 2009; 7(11):1332.
 [40 pp.].
 Available online